chris-mega/objectDetector/README.md

 This was originally an assignment for COMP4180-"Intelligent Mobile Robotics" at University of Manitoba.

-Please see `Report.pdf` for a detailed description of the implementation and `Honesty.pdf` for the Honesty Declaration
+Please see `Report.pdf` for a detailed description of the project's development

 ## Dependencies
 Your system must contain the following programs/libraries installed